nhuvan/nhuvan.github.io/_pages/home.md

 ---

 <!-- Welcome to my website.<br/>
-I'm a Computer Vision and Machine Learning researcher at the ANR S.A.I.L Lab, University of La Rochelle.
+I'm a Computer Vision and Machine Learning researcher/lecturer at the LIFO Lab, University of Orléans.

 --- -->